 2. Inspection and Cultural Experience Are What Distinguishes A True Photographer

-Don’t forget about the movies.
-There are tons of incredible movies and even TV shows that a photographer needs to watch.
-The so-called “cinema is not for everyone.”
+Don't forget about the movies.
+There are tons of incredible films, and even TV shows that a photographer needs to watch.
+The so-called "cinema is not for everyone."
 The authors put in these films a little more than the layman can understand.

-When building up cultural experience, there is no need to divide works into “like / dislike”.
-Many people, for example, do not like K. Malevich’s “Black Square”, but it is imperative to know about the painting and what happened to the fine arts at the beginning of the twentieth century.
+When building up cultural experience, there is no need to divide works into "like/dislike".
+Many people, for example, do not like K. Malevich's "Black Square", but it is imperative to know about the painting and what happened to the fine arts at the beginning of the twentieth century.
 It is better to decide how you will react to this or that work after acquaintance with it.
-The technique “I have not read, but I condemn” does not work.
+The technique "I have not read, but I condemn" does not work.